jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 title: "Capsela, the game that changed my life"
 date: 2012-02-01 09:00
 tags:
 - misc
 ---

-In 1995 my parents did a trip to USA and they bought me as a gift an special game called Capsela.
-Just looking back I can realize how much this game changed my life and is for this reason that I decided to write an article about it (in spanish and english!).
+In 1995 my parents went to USA and they bought me a game called Capsela.
+Looking back I can realize how much this game changed my life and is for this reason that I decided to write a blog post about it.

 ![2011-12-09_0050.png](https://s3.amazonaws.com/joseoncode.com/img/capsela-01.png)

-I couldn't found a lot of information about this game in internet nowadays.
-About its origin, I couold say that it was designed and manufactured first by "Mitsubishi Pencil Co" in the 80's, then they gave the license to a company called "Play Jour" and since then as been manufactured by VTech, Kidology and other subsidiaries.
+I couldn't find much information about this game.
+About its origin, I could say that it was designed and manufactured first by "Mitsubishi Pencil Co" in the 80's, then they gave the license to a company called "Play Jour" and since then it has been manufactured by VTech, Kidology and other subsidiaries.

 What is this game?
 =================

 The game is about connecting capsules to create various kinds of "models".
 Each capsule has a different mechanical or electrical purpose.
 Those models are mostly vehicles for both water and land, although it is possible to build cranes, robots, water pumps and even a cleaner dust vacuum.
 While the game manual comes with a vast collection of photos with models you can create, much more interesting is to let your imagination flow and build things in your head, a "crawler crane vacuum"? sounds interesting.

-Every model starts from a fundamental capsule that contains the motor and two terminals in which you have to "connect" the power wires from the batteries (which in turn is placed inside another capsule) or a switch.
+Every model starts from a fundamental capsule that contains the motor and two terminals that you need to "connect" to the batteries (which in turn is placed inside another capsule) or a switch using the power wires.

-Mechanical capsules are beautiful, with its gears inside those are some of the most common components that exist in the mechanical.
+Mechanical capsules with gears inside are beautiful, these are real common components that exist in the mechanical industry.
 The explanations that comes in the manual are beautiful as well:

 ![2011-12-09_0050.png](https://s3.amazonaws.com/joseoncode.com/img/capsela-02.jpg)

 Unfortunately, the manual I have is in three different languages German, Italian and Icelandic, and I can vaguely read some italian but I will do my best here with the help of Google Translate :)

 *  Motor Capsule; The motor inside is fed with an external battery.
 If you want to change the direction of rotation, change the position of the battery wires.
 If you want to use the switch box, put the cables as shown in the figure.
 Be careful not wet the engine, risk of dammage.